 History & General Info

 The Düsseldorf Curling Club was founded in the Berner Oberland in Mürren, Switzerland on the 26th of February, 1961 as the Curling Club Germany.
 It immediately became a member of the Royal Caledonian Curling Club and thus the CCD is the oldest curling club in Germany.
 Because the majority of the founding members were from the Rheinland region of Germany, Düsseldorf was chosen as the home of the club.

 In contrast to dedicated curling halls with specially prepared ice, the conditions at the ice rink in Düsseldorf (Eisstadion Brehmstraße), which is also used for hockey and figure skating, are by no means optimal for curling.
 This actually acts as a very nice equalizer between beginners and experienced players, providing for exciting games with ever-changing challenges.
-We have regular ice times twice a week, Sundays from 7:30 – 9:30pm and Tuesdays from 8:00 – 10:00pm, which are used for training and just-for-fun play, as well as for our internal club league.
+We have regular ice times twice a week, Sundays from 7:30 – 9:30pm and Thursdays from 8:15 – 10:00pm, which are used for training and just-for-fun play, as well as for our internal club league.